'General Hospital' Weekly Spoilers: Nina Wants Answers, Chase Faces Questions, And Liz Holds Back

 — General Hospital (@GeneralHospital) June 15, 2018

-Nelle will also be doing her best to comfort Josslyn and Carly will try to shift gears at Ferncliff to stall for time.
+Nelle will also be doing her best to comfort Josslyn, and Carly will try to shift gears at Ferncliff to stall for time.
 She’ll be working to accept the fact that things have permanently changed, and it sounds as if her stay at Ferncliff will continue to be complicated for a while.

 Additional teasers for the week indicate that Franco will open up to Kevin about the wedding plans he is putting together with Elizabeth.
 Franco has been determined to bring in some of Liz’s extended family for the big day, but she’s been resistant.
 General Hospital spoilers note that she’ll insist that she doesn’t want a big, fancy wedding, but it seems that Franco may continue to pursue his own vision of what their wedding day should look like.